 NOW & THEN

-On the left is the reading Company freight station as it looked in September
+On the left is the Reading Company freight station as it looked in

-1972.
-It is now the site of the municipal parking lot as seen on the right.
+September 1972.
+It is now the site of the municipal parking lot as seen on

 On the left is the arch carrying the Pennsylvania Railroad across Dock Street in April